mihail911/mihail911.github.io/src/pages/articles/2021-27-12---MLOps-Is-A-Clusterfuck/index.md

 What.
 The.
 Actual.
 Hell.

 You close your browser, pour yourself a glass of Scotch, and ponder the fickleness of life.

-Fin.
+---

 Today, the machine learning continues to be one of the most talked about and touted technology waves in society promising to revolutionize every corner of society.